 I had a Lab/Daschund mix dog from birth to age 15.
 Her name was Sambo.
 When she was gone I got a job at the Kensington Vet Clinic feeding and walking the dogs in the kennels.
 At age 16 I got a Cooperative placement with the vet clinic through my high school and worked side by side with the staff weighing animals, assisting in surgeries, caring for animals pre and post-op, working reception greeting clients, selling pharmaceuticals, booking appointments, and assisting the vets during appointments.

-From 1999-2004 I lived in British Columbia working in hotels and resorts, my area of study in college.
-My jobs required a high level of customer service skill and an ability to anticipate the needs of others.
-On a cloudy day in a park in Nelson, BC I saw a vet walking a fat black dog.
-I asked what was wrong with the dog and they said nothing, she needs a home.
+From 1999 to 2004 I lived in Whistler BC, working in luxury resorts and teaching skiing.
+My job in hotels required a high level of customer service and the ability to anticipate the needs of others.
+On a cloudy day in a park, I saw a vet tech walking a fat black dog.
+I asked what was wrong with the dog and they said nothing, she is looking for a home.
 I said I’ll take her!
-She was 7 years old and her name was Brandy.
-I slimmed her down with trail running, hiking, rollerblading and mountain biking.
-She was a great off leash companion and lived until she was 11.
+She was a 7-year-old lab mix and her name was Brandy.
+I slimmed her down with trail running and mountain biking, trained her and she lived to be 11 years old.